-It is important to note that the above complexity analysis is a worst-case analysis.
-In general, the time complexity is quadratic in the number of states, but for specific shape models the complexity can be linear.
+It is important to note that the above complexity analysis is a worst case analysis.
+In general, the time complexity is quadratic in the number of states, but for specific shape models, the complexity can be linear.
 In the case of our models of hands and branches of leaves, the time complexity is linear in the number of states if the number of legal position transitions out of any state in the model is bounded by a constant.
 Similarly, in practice, the time complexity is linear in the number of features because the location of a feature severely constrains the location of the next feature in the registration.
-For example, in our implementation we define $\tau(f_v, f_u, s_j, s_i) =$ 0 when the Euclidean distance between $f_v$ and $f_u$ is beyond a certain threshold.
-For each feature $f_u$ , we can precompute a set of neighboring features $N_f(u)$ that can legally succeed $f_u$ in a registration.
+For example, in our implementation, we define $\tau(f_v, f_u, s_j, s_i) = 0$ when the euclidean distance between f_v and f_u is beyond a certain threshold.
+For each feature f_u , we can precompute a set of neighboring features $N_f(u)$ that can legally succeed f_u in a registration.
 If the number of neighboring features is bounded above by a constant, the complexity of the registration process becomes linear in the number of features.

-In practice, our implementation of the proposed HSSM-based registration algorithm requires $O(MC_sKC_f\ell{max}T{max}) \ll O(2^{36})$ operations for $C_s = 2$ and $C_f = 20$ , where $C_s$ and $C_f$ are constants that represent the average size of legal state transitions out of each state and legal feature transitions out of each feature, respectively.
-In addition to the optimization algorithm described here, we also applied a simplified and much faster optimization algorithm, as described in our preliminary work [1], to minimize the alternative cost function defined in Eq.
-9. This faster algorithm is simply obtained by setting state duration variables $\ell = \gamma = 1$ in the registration algorithm, as described in Eqs.
-11-18.
-As we will show later (Section VII), this faster optimization procedure produces slightly less accurate results while it requires only $O(MC_sKC_fT{max}) \ll O(2^{31})$ operations.
+In practice, our implementation of the proposed HSSMbased registration algorithm requires $O(MC_sKC_f\ell{max}T{max}) \ll O(2^{36})$ operations for $C_s = 2$ and $C_f = 20$, where C_s and C_f are constants that represent the average size of legal state transitions out of each state and legal feature transitions out of each feature, respectively.
+In addition to the optimization algorithm described here, we also applied a simplified and much faster optimization algorithm, as described in our preliminary work [1], to minimize the alternative cost function defined in (9).
+This faster algorithm is simply obtained by setting state duration variables $\ell = \gamma = 1$ in the registration algorithm, as described in (11)-(18).
+As we will show later (Section 7), this faster optimization procedure produces slightly less accurate results while it requires only $O(MC_sKC_fT{max}) \ll O(2^{31})$ operations.

-VI.
-AN APPROACH FOR IMPLEMENTING HSSMs
+6 AN APPROACH FOR IMPLEMENTING HSSMs

-In this section, we describe in detail an example implementation of the probabilistic framework we derived in Section IV.
-We should stress that the probabilistic framework and HSSM-based registration algorithm that we derived above are general and not restricted to a particular implementation.
+In this section, we describe in detail an example implementation of the probabilistic framework we derived in Section 4.
+We should stress that the probabilistic framework and the HSSM-based registration algorithm that we derived above are general and not restricted to a particular implementation.
 The feature model and probability functions we describe below are just particular choices we adopted in the current implementation.
-There could be several alternative ways to set up an HSSM model for specific object class, like we mentioned earlier in Section III-B.
+There could be several alternative ways to set up an HSSM model for a specific object class, like we mentioned earlier in Section 3.2.

-In the current implementation, we assume that the state diagram of an HSSM, i.e., the number of states and their connectivity topology, was determined in advance, and our focus here is on how to define the probability functions $\pi$ , A, B, $\tau$ , and D, either manually or automatically.
-We found it quite straightforward to define the initial function $\pi$ and state transition function Amanually.
-In particular, we require that $\pi$ returns the same positive value for all legal starting states, and zero for all other states.
-Similarly, we define the state transition function A as a uniform function with respect to all legal transitions from the given state, and assign the transition probabilities to be zero for illegal state transitions.
-The following subsections describe how we defined probabilities $\frac{B(f,s)}{B(f,c)}$ , $\tau(f, f', s, s')$ and $D(\ell, s, \omega)$ in our implementation.
+In the current implementation, we assume that the state diagram of an HSSM, that is, the number of states and their connectivity topology, was determined in advance, and our focus here is on how to define the probability functions π , A, B, τ , and D, either manually or automatically.
+We found it quite straightforward to define the initial function π and state-transition function A manually.
+In particular, we require that π returns the same positive value for all legal starting states, and zero for all other states.
+Similarly, we define the state-transition function A as a uniform function with respect to all legal transitions from the given state and assign the transition probabilities to be zero for illegal state transitions.
+The following sections describe how we defined probabilities $\frac{B(f,s)}{B(f,c)}$, $\tau(f, f', s, s')$, and $D(\ell, s, \omega)$ in our implementation.